Kevin Keegan: 1982–1984: Newcastle United

-In September 1983, Keegan answered a phone call at 1:00 am from Cox.
+In September 1983, Keegan answered a phone call at 1:00 a.m. from Cox.
 In the phone call Cox explained to Keegan that he had signed Peter Beardsley from the Vancouver Whitecaps and suggested that Keegan would like him.
 A few days later, Keegan met Beardsley at Benwell.
 Keegan and his teammates thought Beardsley was "just a lad who had won a competition" to train with the first team.
 It was only when they saw him in action that they knew he had something about him.
 At Beardsley's first training session Keegan could not believe his eyes.
 Keegan once stated about Beardsley, "At Scunthorpe I always thought Terry Heath had the wow factor, because of his skill on the ball, and when I moved to Liverpool I had never seen anyone with Peter Thompson's ability.
 By the time I started playing for Newcastle, however, I had played against Cruyff, Maradona and Pelé, and yet I have never had my mind blown as I did on the first day I saw Peter Beardsley."

-Keegan announced his retirement prior to the end of the 1983–84 season, on 14 February 1984 — his 33rd birthday.
+Keegan announced his retirement prior to the end of the 1983–84 season, on 14 February 1984 – his 33rd birthday.
 Keegan felt his career was finished after a cup game, a month prior, away at Liverpool.
 In this match, Keegan was put through on goal from a pass that left him one-on-one with the goalkeeper, Bruce Grobbelaar.
 He thought this was his moment to put Newcastle 1–0 up in front of the thousands of supporters behind the goal.
 Before he could finish his move and put the goal away, Keegan was intercepted by the recovering Mark Lawrenson.
 As Keegan was moving towards goal with his pace, Lawrenson caught up to him and stole the ball off him from the side.
 At this precise moment, it occurred to Keegan he had now lost his pace.
 At the end of the game, a frustrated Keegan, while clapping off the supporters, decided this would be his last season as a footballer.